holgerbrandl/kalasim/docs/userguide/docs/resource.md

 * `isDepleted` - Indicates if depletable resource is depleted (level==0)
 * `isFull` - Indicates if depletable resource is at full capacity

-It may happen that a `put` would fail because its quantity would exceed the depletable resource's `capacity`.
-With `PutOverflowMode` different modes can be configured to handle such situations if just a _single_

-1. `CAP` - Cap request at capacity level (Default)
-2. `FAIL`-  Fail if request size exceeds resource capacity.
-3. `SCHEDULE` - Schedule put if necessary, hoping for a later capacity increase.

 The model below illustrates the use of `take` and `put`.
 See the [Gas Station](examples/gas_station.md) simulation for a living example.